Nan1t/NanoLimbo/README.md

 This limbo is empty, there are no ability to set schematic building since this is not necessary.
 You can send useful information in chat or BossBar.

+No plugins, no logs.
+The server is fully clear.
+It only able keep a lot of players while the main server is down.

 The general features is:
 * High performance.
 The server not saves and not cached any useless (for limbo) data.
 * Support for BungeeCord and Velocity info forwarding.
 * All necessary data are configurable.
 * Lightweight.
 App size is around 1.5 MB.

+### Protocol support

+The server written based on `1.16.4` minecraft protocol.
+You can use `ViaVersion` or another protocol hack on your **proxy server** to achieve compatibility with other versions.
+However, compatibility with other versions is in the plans, but not the nearest ones, since there is a way to do this using a plugin that is installed on most networks.

 ### Commands

 There are no commands.
-To close server just run Ctrl+C in terminal.
+To close server just run `Ctrl+C` in the terminal.
 It will be closed correctly.

 ### Installation